GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-2_rhino-2d.md

 Without these drawings, we might have approached our 2D drafting by simply tracing what was drawn in the plans, line by line.
 But when reconstructing a project, it's important to keep in mind that **a building is not a heap of unrelated bits of geometry**.
 Parts and dimensions will repeat.
 Elements will align, or be symmetrical.
 Often the whole thing will be laid out according to a regular grid system.
 The logic will differ in kind and degree depending on when and where the project was built, and by whom, but trying to uncover it, working from the abstract to the concrete and the general to specific, will leave you with a better model and a deeper understanding of the project.

 So.
-Resize this drawing (again, with the `Scale` command) to make the length of the plan 13m, like it was on the site plan.
+Resize this drawing (using `Scale`) to make the length of the plan 13m, like it was on the site plan.
 How long does this make a single bay?
-13 ÷ 11 is an irrational number, which seems like an unlikely choice for a module of a floor plan.
+13 ÷ 11 is an irrational number, which seems like an unlikely choice for a module of a rational floor plan.
 But it's roughly 1.18.
 You can verify this by drawing a line in Rhino and seeing how long it is. **It seems more likely that each of these bays is a much cleaner 1.2m, making the entire plan 13.2 meters long.** Rescale the plan to match this number, and you'll find that other key dimensions are nice round numbers as well.

 ![CBA dimensions](images/12-2/diagram-dimensions-01.png#img-full)
 *Dimensions of the Casa Bahia Azul*

-These are the dimensions we'll base our model on, so **re-scale the other floor plan to match** (note that, as explained in the diagram drawings, one of the modules has an extra bay added on).
+These are the dimensions we'll base our model on, so **re-scale the other floor plan to match** (note that, as explained in the diagram drawings, one of the volumes has an extra bay added on).
 You can also rotate it to be the same orientation as the diagram.
 We won't use the isometric or imported vector drawings for the rest of this 2D drafting tutorial, so you can move those out of the way, or select them and use the `Hide` command (bring back hidden objects with `Show`).
 Then we'll be ready to start drawing.
 If you haven't already, remember to save your model!

 ![underlays-scaled](images/12-2/underlays-scaled.png#img-full)
 *Scaled Underlays*